Implementing Dependent Types in pi-forall: Equality in Dependently-Typed Languages

 What is a good definition of equality?
 We have implicitly started with a very simple one: identify terms up to $\alpha$-equivalence.
 But we can do better.

 The rules in Figure~\ref{fig:defeq} define what it means for two terms to be equivalent by stating the properties that we want to be true of this relation. \Rref{e-beta} ensures that our relation \emph{contains beta-equivalence}.
 Terms that evaluate to each other should be equal. \Rref{e-refl,e-sym,e-trans} makes sure that this relation is an \emph{equivalence relation}.
 Furthermore, we want this relation to be a \emph{congruence relation} (i.e.~if subterms are equal, then larger terms are equal), as specified by rules \rref{e-pi,e-lam,e-app}.
 We also want to be sure that this relation has ``functionality'' (i.e.~we can lift equalities).
-We declare so with \rref{e-lift}.
+We declare so with \rref{e-lift}. \Rref{e-var} states that a variable is equivalent to its definition in the context.
+Here we add variable definitions to the context, which will later be used when we extend the language to support dependent pattern matching.
 Finally, we want to ignore type annotations, so \rref{e-annot} allows the equality judgment to skip over them on the left (and with the help of \rref{e-sym}, on the right as well).

 (Note: if we add booleans and $\Sigma-$types, we will also need corresponding $\beta$-equivalence rules and congruence rules for those constructs.)

 How do we know our definition is good?
 We want to make sure that whatever rules that we add to the system, we define a relation that is \emph{consistent}.
 We want to equate as many terms/types as possible, but we don't want to be be able to derive an equality between $\ottkw{Type}$ and some function type (e.g. $ ( \ottmv{x} \!:\! \ottkw{Type} ) \to \ottkw{Type} $), or an equality between $\ottkw{True}$ and $\ottkw{False}$.
 To be absolutely confident about our definition, we want a proof that such equalties are not derivable in our system.